daytonn/rails_jskit/README.md

 #### Events

-There are three events triggered on every page rendered: an application controller global event, a controller global event and a controller action event.
+There are three events triggered on every page rendered: a global event, a controller event and an action event.
 Given a `Posts` controller, when rendering the `index` action, you will notice the three events triggered where the `<%= jskit %>` snippet was placed:

 ```js
 App.Dispatcher.trigger("controller:application:all");